 Low Cost For Low Volume Traders

-TaxBit is the only company that supports DeFi (Ethereum protocols) for free.
-As long as a user can connect to a supported exchange, the TaxBit engine will report on the current value of your NFT collection, and generate free tax reports based on your transaction history.
+TaxBit is the only company that supports DeFi taxes for free.
+As long as a user can connect to a supported exchange, the TaxBit engine will report on the current value of your NFT collection and generate free tax reports based on your transaction history.

 TokenTax is a full-service crypto tax software company.
 The company specializes in DeFi and other “extraordinary” crypto problems.
 For example, it helps with forensic accounting based on defunct exchanges.
-While it is very expensive, it is a top option for NFT investors and those with DeFi transactions.
+While costly, it is a top option for NFT investors and those with DeFi transactions.

-ZenLedger opens up DeFi support on its $149 Premium tier.
+ZenLedger offers DeFi support on its $149 Premium tier.
 ZenLedger has preferred integrations with TurboTax making it a cost-effective and high-quality option for DeFi crypto traders.